How to Short a Stock: Defined and Explained

 Key Points

-• Shorting a stock involves borrowing shares to sell at a high price, hoping to repurchase them later at a lower price for profit.
+• Shorting a stock involves borrowing shares to sell at a high price, with the expectation of repurchasing them later at a lower price, and pocketing the difference.

 • The strategy can be risky, as potential losses are unlimited if the stock price rises instead of falling.